Maxdeboer9/bsn/README.md

 ![Travis (.org)](https://img.shields.io/travis/lesunb/bsn) ![GitHub](https://img.shields.io/github/license/lesunb/bsn) ![GitHub release (latest by date)](https://img.shields.io/github/v/release/rdinizcal/sa-bsn)

+### Usage
+Download the virtual machine and turn the bsn folder into this git repository.
+Then pull all the code.
+Execute: bash run.sh 90

 This is an implementation of the SA-BSN.
 So far, the SA-BSN was used for experimentation on solutions for adaptation on the Self-Adaptive Software Systems domain [[1]](https://doi.org/10.1145/3194133.3194147)[[2]](https://doi.org/10.1109/SEAMS.2019.00020)[[3]](https://doi.org/10.1145/3387939.3391595).
 Moreover, information regarding the prototype behavior and how to develop your own manager is provided in the [website](https://bodysensornetwork.herokuapp.com/), which contains an executable instance of the BSN.

 Check our [demonstration video of the SA-BSN](https://youtu.be/iDEd_tW9JZE).